robotix/2020.robotix.in/_events/nexus.md

 ##### Round 1

-* Moving to the next closest circle: Landing on the circle: +20 points; if the circle is on a curved path: +40 points
+* Moving to the next closest circle: Landing on the circle: +20 points

-* Detecting the shape of the obstacle: +200 points
+* Detecting the shape of the obstacle: +100 points

-* Correct path identification after obstacle encounter: +200 points
+* Correct path identification after obstacle encounter: +100 points

-* Blinking LED correctly no. of times: +100 points

 * Time Bonus : +300 - Time taken(in s)